Why Some Couples Choose Pre-Engagement Counseling And How It Can Help

 Research in this area is still somewhat limited, but current evidence points toward benefits.
 A 2004 meta-analysis found that on average, couples who had completed some type of premarital counseling were 30% more satisfied in their marriages than those who hadn’t.
 They demonstrated better interpersonal skills and better overall relationship quality.

-It’s not hard to see why this might be.
-If you wait until your marriage has serious problems before seeking the advice of a professional, you might miss the chance to tackle those problems while they’re still small.
+It’s not hard to understand why this might be.
+If you wait until your marriage has serious problems before seeking the advice of a professional, you might miss the chance to tackle those problems while they’re less troublesome.
 Couples counselors frequently report that many of their clients don’t get help until they’ve been unhappy for years.
 By that time, their relationship challenges may have deepened due to repeated misunderstandings, arguments, and grievances.
+And the extended experience of such conflicts can lead to resentment or bitterness.

 In addition, many newlyweds find that married life involves much more adjustment and compromise than they anticipated before they said “I do.”
 This can contribute a great deal to the stresses facing the relationship.
 A seasoned marriage counselor can often help you anticipate and prepare for these changes.